lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 ---

 ## Logistics
-* Due: Friday, May 5th AoE.
+* Due: Monday, May 8th AoE.
 * Submission instructions: ensure that you have the source code you want us to grade in a file called `program2.c` in your `~/csci112_spring2023/programs/program2` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and